 The goal: To open the absolute best Jewish restaurant and delicatessen in the suburbs.

 Lenny Bromberg, Ben Shore, Marty Margulies Lenny and Marty opened their restaurant using the same name in the summer of 1984 on County Line Road in Huntingdon Valley.
-The homemade soups (cabbage borscht, matzo ball and mushroom barley) and corned beef specials became household items in the ‘burbs.
-Catering for the Jewish holidays, Thanksgiving and Christmas became a staple as they strived to create the best fish and meat trays along with complete holiday dinners in the Delaware Valley.
+The homemade soups (Cabbage Borscht, Matzo Ball, Chicken Noodle, Split Pea and Mushroom Barley) and Corned Beef Specials became household items in the ‘burbs.
+Catering for the Jewish Holidays, Thanksgiving and Christmas became a staple as they strived to create the best fish and meat trays along with complete holiday dinners in the Delaware Valley.
 The restaurant moved in 1994 just up the street and Lenny Bromberg and Michael Young continue to provide the same quality food, work ethic, and dedication to our customers that Ben Shore and Irv Chudnoff demanded fifty years ago.
 And the Ben & Irv’s family looks forward to continuing that tradition over the next fifty years!